SilentNightx/VitaDockPlus/README.md

 It is possible to change the GPIO pin used or disable the functionality completely on a per GPIO pin basis.

-This can be achieved by modifying the `vitadock.conf` file see [For Advanced Users](#for-advanced-users).
+This can be achieved by modifying the `vitadock.conf` file, see [For Advanced Users](#for-advanced-users).
 The table above lists the configuration item used for each keyboard key.

 Simply change the value to the GPIO pin you would rather use.
 If you wish to disable the pin entirely set its value to empty, eg: `ENTER_KEY_GPIO=`